SCOREC/pcms/APPROACH.md

         FieldTransfer Internal field to SolverGroupB
         Send native data to SolverGroupB

-    Function solve(SolverGroup)
+    Function solve(ApplicationGroup)
-        asynchronously launch solver for each solver in SolverGroup wait for results
+        asynchronously launch solver for each solver in ApplicationGroup wait for results

     Function run_coupling(Coupling)